bhavya632/bhavya632/README.md

 ### 🎶 Outside of Tech...

 I love reading, listening to music, and cooking.
-Cooking is more than a hobby for me—it's a creative outlet that reminds me there are endless ways to approach the same challenge.
-Whether I'm following a recipe or improvising, I’ve learned to stay creative, keep experimenting, and embrace new perspectives—just like in tech and life!
+Cooking is more than a hobby for me, it's a creative outlet that reminds me there are endless ways to approach the same challenge.
+Whether I am following a recipe or improvising, I have learned to stay creative, keep experimenting, and embrace new perspectives, just like in tech and life!

 ---